jmasalma/Alkalimah_gemini/_notes.md

 max(transliteration) as transliteration,
 max(audio_blob) as audio_blob,
 count(location) as locations
--- select
--- simple, count(location) as locations
 from main.words
---where simple like '۞ %'
 where length(simple) > 4
 group by simple
 order by locations desc